Engineered Wood vs Hardwood Graphic

-Which Is Better, Engineered Wood or Hardwood Floors?
+Which Is Better, Engineered Wood Flooring vs Hardwood Floors?

-A common conundrum we help clients navigate is engineered wood versus hardwood flooring.
-Both come in unfinished (i.e. finish on-site) and prefinished varieties.
-Most everyone knows what hardwood flooring is.
-Woods used include oak, walnut, hickory, maple, cherry and ash.
-Engineered wood flooring has a plywood sublayer, with a “real” hardwood wear layer on top.
-Sometimes it’s hard to tell the difference between hardwood and engineered wood flooring.
-But which one looks better?
-Wears better?
-Which is easier to clean?
-Which is more cost-effective?
-Do weather and humidity matter?
-What about environmental considerations?
+A common conundrum we help clients navigate is engineered wood flooring versus hardwood flooring.
+Both come in unfinished (i.e., finish on-site) and prefinished varieties.
+Hardwood floors are any flooring that has a real wood surface as its top layer.
+Woods used include oak, walnut, hickory, maple, cherry, and ash.
+Engineered wood flooring has a plywood sublayer with a “real” thin veneer hardwood wear layer on top.
+Though it’s hard to tell the difference between hardwood and engineered wood flooring, we will take you through the different pros and cons: which one looks better, wears better, is easier to clean, is more cost-effective, is more affected by weather and humidity, and has environmental considerations.

 Here’s our perspective.